-The current level of integration and collaboration of the development team and organization of work on design practice and processes in the Johannesburg context during the concept and viability stage, are not well known.
+The current level of integration and collaboration of the development team and organisation of work on design practice and processes in the Johannesburg context during the concept and viability stage, are not well known.

 A better understanding of the team collaboration during the development process will assist in breaking down socio-cognitive barriers related to mental model fragmentation (Pikas et al., 2016).
 This may result in overcoming cognitive inertia, a major source of waste (Forgues et al., 2008).
 Increased efficiency during the concept and viability stage is important due to the relative impact on construction cost over time.